 One way to take advantage of public access (no licensing cost) but at the same time not disclose your content completely to everyone on the internet is to use Confluence Server version of our software (self-hosted) and install it behind a firewall.
 This way external users will have to authenticate first to gain access to your network and only then they can access your Confluence content (publicly and without a license).
-Here is an example on how you can use Apache web server for restricting your Confluence's public content.

 An alternative way is to export the content to Word or PDF and provide the content to your external stakeholders without licensing them.
 This approach is void of the great Confluence collaboration features to allow your stakeholders collaboratively edit pages, provide inline or page comments, etc.

 Public access can be enabled at each level and each page.
-If it is enabled at Global level, it allows users to enter into your site without a login.
+If it is enabled at the Global level, it allows users to enter into your site without a login.
 You can always turn public access on/off at the space level to make it public/private.
-Within those spaces, you can also use page restrictions to restrict otherwise public content to only some or all logged in users.
+Within those spaces, you can also use page restrictions to restrict otherwise public content to only some or all logged-in users.
 Page restrictions allow you to control who can view and/or edit individual pages in a space.
 Restrictions are actually inherited, which means a restriction applied to one page will cascade down to all child pages.
-That way it reduces your need for managing permissions on a page by page basis but also has implications as you will not be able to amke a page publicly access if it is a child of a restricted page.
+That way it reduces your need for managing permissions on a page by page basis but also has implications as you will not be able to make a page publicly access if it is a child of a restricted page.

-Note: JIRA service Desk customers can access Confluence knowledge base without purchasing Confluence license.
-Confluence licenses are only required for authors in the case of integrating with JIRA Service Desk.
+Note: Jira Service Desk customers can access Confluence knowledge base without purchasing Confluence license.
+Confluence licenses are only required for authors in the case of integrating with Jira Service Desk.